phamngoctan/java-arquillian/wildfly-arquillian/wildfly-arquillian-remote/README.md

 ### for arquillian.xml file
-We can delete it completely and arquillian automatically pick the 127.0.0.1:9990 to deploy Otherwise, it will base on the arquillian.xml to pick the remote host
+We can delete it completely and arquillian automatically pick the 127.0.0.1:9990 to deploy Otherwise, it will base on the arquillian.xml to pick the remote host, if you want, just rename the arquillian_bk.xml to arquillian.xml